hs5385/Syntecxhub_ATM_Simulation_System/README.md

 ### Using an IDE (e.g., IntelliJ IDEA)
 1. Open IntelliJ IDEA.
-2. Select "Open" and navigate to the project directory `C:\yourpath\ATMsim`.
+2. Select "Open" and navigate to the project directory `X:\yourpath\ATMsim`.
 3. Ensure the project structure is correctly recognized (Java source files are in `src/main/java/com/atmsim`).
 4. Locate the `Main.java` file and run it.